Upskilling is key to job security

-A recent survey by training.com.au found that 41% of employees identified qualifications and skills as a major limitation that was standing between them and their desired profession.
+A recent survey by training.com.au found that 41% of employees identified qualifications and skills as a major limitation between them and their desired profession.

-And, with 43% of those surveyed planning on seeking alternative employment in the next three years, education – or professional development – is going to be key.
+And, with 43% of those surveyed planning on seeking alternative employment in the next three years, education – or professional development – will be essential.

 One of the major challenges that presents itself when people think of upskilling or pursuing additional qualifications is finding time.

-This is especially true of those who are already in full-time employment and lack the means to return to study as a full-time student.
+This is especially true of those who are already in full-time employment and lack the means to return to study as full-time students.